eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 #### 4.6.1 Introduction

-In this section, state diagrams are presented to explain the relations between the Wallet Solution, the Wallet Unit, and the PID.
+In this section, state diagrams are presented for Wallet Solutions, Wallet Units, PID Providers and Attestation Providers, PIDs and attestations, and Relying Parties.

 #### 4.6.2 Wallet Solution